TrailingStop/TT-Trader/README.md

 This is not a financial advice!

 This is the home of TT-Trader.
 An command line trading framework for crypto trading.
+I'll release the SDK (C++ only) for TT-Trader soon.

 If you use the TT-Trader affiliate link to open your account thew development of the  algo will be free of charge.
 Just get in touch with us by mail: support@tt-trader.de